The Four C’s of Beginner Content Marketing

 Building a community of true fans is a foundational principle of beginner content marketing.

 Once you’ve established a consistent creation process, learned how to captivate your readers and turned audience members into a community, conversion becomes the easy the part.

 Conversion becomes easy because you’ve already put in the hard work.

 The first three foundational principles of content marketing are labor intensive.

 No one really knows what’s going to convert prospects into customers until they test the various elements of a conversion focused landing page.
 The tool I use for this is Leadpages Landing Pages.
 It’s wonderfully simple and works with any platform, not just WordPress.

 You don’t have to sell your community.
 You don’t have to sell your audience.
 If you’ve put in the work, if you’ve set yourself and company to the first three C’s, then your community is going to tell you what they want.

 All you need to do is provide it.

-Sure there are schemes and designs and tactics that will help you maximize conversions.
+Sure there are strategies, designs and tactics that will help you maximize conversions.